 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
 This page may include information about American Express products currently unavailable on Slickdeals.
 American Express is not a partner of Slickdeals.

 I’d been trying to get my side hustle small business off the ground for many years.
 At one point, I made an inventory of the roadblocks that kept me from moving forward.
-One roadblock I grudgingly admitted to myself was my lack of knowledge on exactly how to set up the business basics: banking account, credit, accounting, and taxes.
+One barrier I grudgingly admitted to myself was my lack of knowledge on exactly how to set up the business basics: banking account, credit, accounting and taxes.

-It was the best decision I ever made, and here’s why:
+It was the best decision I ever made, and here’s how I did it.

-By focusing exclusively on my business' financial structure ahead of other business setup tasks, I could hone in on the bank requirements for business accounts and credit cards and, from there, do any necessary setup for federal, state, and local municipalities.
+By focusing exclusively on my business' financial structure ahead of other tasks, I honed in on the bank requirements for business accounts and credit cards and then did any necessary setup for federal, state and local municipalities.
 For example, l learned that my bank required proof of business with an EIN (employer identification number), which was easy to request from the IRS website.
-From there, I could open my business checking account and credit card.
+From there, I could open a business checking account and credit card.

 The extra time also allowed me to speak with other small business owners, who could warn me of pitfalls.
 That was especially true regarding setting up local tax payments, where the online information was not clear.
 If I had been juggling clients and doing my other business startup tasks, it would have overwhelmed me.

 I Shopped for the Best Business Credit Card